limbenkep/Object-based-Programming-cpp/README.md

 ## About the Author

-Please write a short presentation under below heading.
+Please write a short presentation.
 Suitable content would be...

 - ... who you are.
 - ... previous programming experiences.